Accessing Customer Accounts

 Our usual log in screens are presented to the user if they are not already logged in on the browser being used.
 If enabled for a user they will also be prompted to go through our two-factor authentication procedure.

-3. The user agrees to grant access, and we forward them to your redirect_url
+4. The user agrees to grant access and we forward them to your redirect_url

-Once a user gives your application authorization to connect to Wise and access their data, the user is redirected back to your redirect_url with a generated code query string value.
-For example
+Once a user gives your application authorization to connect to Wise and access their data, they will be redirected back to your redirect URL with some additional query parameters.

 If you are building your Wise integration as a native mobile phone app then the redirect URL should be able to handle returning the user to the correct place in the app, using a "deep link" based on a custom URL scheme defined by your mobile app.